shouryasen/shouryasen.github.io/_pages/working_papers.md

 nav_order: 3
 ---

 I study social change and cooptation in autocracies at both micro and macro levels.
 At the micro level, I study authoritarian state-society relations.
 At the macro level, I study authoritarian institutionalization.
-All of my work is historically oriented, speaking to how historical factors shape contemporary outcomes and possibilities.
+My work is historically oriented, speaking to how historical factors shape contemporary outcomes and possibilities.

 **1. Long-run impacts of revolutionary mobilization**